chalabaj/Snafu/README.md

 3) In order to run the code, **geom.in** with the initial geometry and **input.in** files have to present in a folder.
-The veloc.in files with initial velocities can be also used, otherwise the dynamics will start with zero velocities.
+The **veloc.in*** file with initial velocities can be also used, otherwise the dynamics will start with zero velocities.
-The geom.in and veloc.in files have to be in the XYZ format:
+The geom.in and veloc.in files have to be in the XYZ format and velocities in atomic units:
 3
 water xyz
 O 0.0 0.0 0.0